Backport CPython changes from main to maintenance branches.

 (venv) $ cherry_picker [--pr-remote REMOTE] [--dry-run] [--config-path CONFIG-PATH] [--abort/--continue] [--status] [--push/--no-push] <commit_sha1> <branches>

-<coredeveloper> merged commit <commit_sha1> into python:master <sometime> ago.
+<coredeveloper> merged commit <commit_sha1> into python:main <sometime> ago.

 By following the link to <commit_sha1>, you will get the full commit hash.
 Use the full commit hash for cherry_picker.py.